zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 At 3rd level, any time you are hit by a ranged, elemental-based attack (this will apply most often to spells, but counters mundane elements as well), you can roll a d20 and add your spell attack bonus.
 If the result is higher than the attack roll, you simply take no damage and any splash damage is halved.
 If it is equal or lower, you take half damage whilst not affacting any splash damage.
 This ability works for attacks that require you to make a saving throw as well (such as the Fireball spell).
 For that, the process is the same, you just follow this process rather than making the saving throw, and the DC of your roll is the save DC, not the attack roll.

-### Elemental Mastery

-This does two things:

-1.  **Elemental Redirect+:** Same as Elemental Redirect, except if you roll higher than the attack roll, you can choose to spend 1 Chi point to redirect the attack to any other target within the range of the original attack from yourself.
-If it is equal or lower, you simply redirect it as normal.
-2.  **Elemental Block+:** Same as Elemental Block, except if you roll higher than the attack roll, you can choose to spend 1 Chi point to gamble "absorbing" the elemental attack for bonus Chi equal to it's spell cast level and no higher than your max Chi points, otherwise you will fail in absorbing the elemental attack and will take half damage of the attack.
-If it is equal or lower, you simply redirect it as normal.

-You can only do either of these once per short rest.

 ### Traditional Equipment Training

 Being an elemental bender, you have mastered the art of using your own equipment to augment your bending skills, allowing you to use certain armor and weapons in tandem with your elemental bending.
-Upon reaching 5th level, you are able to do the following:
+Upon reaching 3rd level, you are able to do the following:

 - When you make an attack with any traditional weapons, you can use a bonus action to do a bending technique that normally takes 1 action.
 - When you are hit by an attack and have any traditional armor equipped, you can use a reaction to do a bending technique that normally takes 1 bonus action.